List of Mikoyan-Gurevich MiG-21 operators: Bulgaria

-On 18 December 2015, Bulgaria retired their last three serviceable MiG-21s, two single-seat MiG-21bis's and a two-seat MiG-21UM1 trainer; the two fighters will remain available to conduct quick reaction alert sorties until 31 December, then be put in storage at Graf Ignatievo Air Base.
+On 18 December 2015, Bulgaria retired their last three serviceable MiG-21s, two single-seat MiG-21bis' and a two-seat MiG-21UM1 trainer; the two fighters will remain available to conduct quick reaction alert sorties until 31 December, then be put in storage at Graf Ignatievo Air Base.
 The aircraft had been kept in service three years after they were originally slated for retirement due to airworthiness problems experienced by the MiG-29 fleet, but the cost of overhauling them further was rejected and efforts were redirected to maintaining the MiG-29.
 Bulgarian MiG-21 operations spanned 52 years.

 Burkina Faso

 Burkina Faso Air Force.
 Eight 'MiG-21bis' (izd.
 75A) and two 'MiG-21UM' delivered in 1984; all non-operational by 1993.

 In 1984, the following units were equipped with MiG-21s: